Reckadon/Hackrush24-Software-Dev-EGate/README.md

 # Hackrush 2024 Web dev challenge

-This is our submission for the hackrush 2024 web dev challenge
+This is our submission for the hackrush 2024 web dev challenge.

 ## Techstack